The Science of "Whiskey Dick" & How to Avoid It

 Get effective, affordable ED treatment... from your home!

 Doesn’t alcohol have benefits to offer for your sex life too?
-Yes and no. Drinking alcohol lowers your inhibitions, meaning you and your partner might be more inclined to run home and put that leftover whipped cream to good use.
+Yes and no. Drinking alcohol lowers your inhibitions, and some men claim they last longer if they have a little alcohol before sex.

 However, on a physiological level, alcohol use isn’t particularly good for your sexual performance.
-In fact, excessive alcohol has several negative effects on your sexual performance:
+In fact, excessive alcohol consumption can affect it in some harshly negative ways:

 • As a diuretic, alcohol speeds up your body’s process of removing fluids through your renal system.
 This is why you’ll usually need to pee more often when you drink a lot of beer, wine or other beverages that contain alcohol.
 By making you urinate often, alcohol can cause dehydration and reduce your total blood volume.
 Since erections are all about healthy blood flow, this can make it even harder to get and maintain an erection.